Why Change Management in Aviation SMS Is Important

 - Employ your best risk analysis strategies on the safety case involved with the change – I personally recommend an in depth bowtie analysis to cover all bases of threats, events, controls, and impacts;

-- Implement the change in small, easy to digest tasks, such as by using a handful of corrective preventative actions to attack each piece of the needed change.
+- Implement the change in small, easy-to-digest tasks, such as by using a handful of corrective actions and preventative actions to attack each piece of the needed change.

 3 – How You Find New Hazards

 Remember that one of the primary purposes of change management is to identify threats that the change will bring.
-Which also means that during MOC you have a golden opportunity to identify new hazards.
-I particularly think that in real world scenarios for airline SMS and airport SMS change management attempt to expose threats and root causes.
+This also means that during the MOC process, you have a golden opportunity to identify new hazards.
+I particularly think that in real-world scenarios, change management attempts to expose threats and root causes.

 Going into change management with the mindset that one of your primary goals is to identify new root cause threats will allow your change management to be more specific than, say, if you carry the mindset that change management's goal is to identify Top Events (i.e. the point at which the safety of a situation becomes out of control).

-During management of change in aviation SMS, safety managers should specifically look at the change management in terms of new threats introduced to the safety program because of the change, as well as how currently identified threats change.
+During the management of change in aviation SMS, safety managers should specifically look at the change management process in terms of new threats introduced to the SMS because of the change, as well as how currently identified threats change.

 4 – Opportunity to Examine Existing Risk Controls

 In addition to identifying new hazards, management of change in aviation SMS should inherently be an analysis of existing risk controls.
-This is because during hazard analysis, looking at threats without viewing them in relation to risk controls is like playing a game of basketball without a backboard - you can still do it, but it will not reflect actual performance of day to day operations.
+This is because during the hazard analysis process, looking at threats without viewing them in relation to risk controls is like playing a game of basketball without a backboard - you can still do it, but it will not reflect the actual performance of day-to-day operations.
 When you identify a hazard you should make it common practice to also see how effective the relevant risk control is.

-One of this reasons examining existing risk controls at the same time as identifying new hazards is so important during change management is because, as you saw in the example, it clarifies which new threats are most important to your change.
+One of the important reasons for examining existing risk controls at the same time as identifying new hazards during change management is because, as you saw in the example, it clarifies which new threats are most important to your change.